Tsuk1ko/magnet2torrent-js/README.md

 # magnet2torrent

-This module uses [torrent-stream](https://www.npmjs.com/package/torrent-stream) to download metadata of magnet links only.
+This module uses [torrent-stream](https://www.npmjs.com/package/torrent-stream) to download metadata of magnet links only, without creating any temp file.

 ## Example